stash/game-spot-pricing/readme.md

 Note that any edits here will probably get overridden if you change the Stopped/Running server state in CloudFormation.
 For permanent schedule changes, be sure to just change it in CF.

+### Health Checks

+You can enable ECS container restarts by specifying a healthcheck command, which is a script that will be executed by `/bin/bash` inside the container.
+Recommend setting this to the built-in `/healthcheck.sh` unless you want to override that.

 ## FAQ

 **Do I need a VPC, or Subnets, or other networking config in AWS?**

 Nope.
 The stack creates everything you need.

 **What if my server is terminated due to my Spot Request being outbid?**

 Everything is stored on EFS, so don't worry you won't lose anything (well, that's partially true - you might lose up to N minutes of gameplay depending on when the server last saved).
 There is every chance your instance will come back in a few minutes.
 If not you can either select a different instance type, increase your spot price, or completely disable spot pricing and revert to on demand pricing.
 All of these options can be performed by updating your CloudFormation stack parameters.

 **My server keeps getting terminated.
 I don't like Spot Pricing.
 Take me back to the good old days.**

 That's fine; update your CloudFormation stack and set the SpotPrice parameter to an empty value.
 Voila, you'll now be using On Demand pricing (and paying significantly more).

 **How do I change my instance type?**

 Update your CloudFormation stack.
 Enter a different instance type.

 **How do I change my spot price limit?**

 Update your CloudFormation stack.
 Enter a different limit.

 **I'm done for the night / week / month / year.
 How do I turn off my server?**

 Update your CloudFormation stack.
 Change the server state parameter from "Running" to "Stopped".

 Or, set up an automatic schedule so you can actually get to bed on time.

 **I'm done with Satisfactory, how do I delete this server?**

 Delete the CloudFormation stack.
 Except for the EFS, Done.
 The EFS is retained when the CloudFormation stack is deleted to preserve your saves, but can then be manually deleted via the AWS console.

 **How can I upgrade the Satisfactory version?**

 Every time the server starts, unless you've set "Skip Upgrades", it will download the latest version.

 Use the "Use Beta/Experimental" setting (`SteamBeta`) to use pre-releases.

 **I can no longer connect to my instance via SSH?**

 Your public IP address has probably changed.
 [Check your public IP address]((https://whatismyipaddress.com/)) and update the stack, providing your new public IP address.